shapsider/OmniJev/README.md

 # OmniJev Preview

-*Upstream: [Iron-LYK/OmniJev](https://github.com/Iron-LYK/OmniJev).
-This repository carries the same code plus the additions described below — an offline trajectory-media exporter, a multimodal decision-probe gallery, public benchmark panels and the walkthrough video.*

 OmniJev is a multimodal research project for robot decision-making, providing a finite-choice decision SDK, an HTTP service, and a MuJoCo robotic arm workbench.